 If you die without a will, the entire contents of your estate follows your state’s law.
 But that can create tension or drama between families, especially if you die without any close family, where your estate may then be handled by a Public Administrator.
 If things come to that, family may have to “prove” they are related to you by appearing in court and producing their birth certificate.

-While you can’t guarantee a will will be read before a funeral, it can be a good place to put some requests on how you would like people to remember you.
+While you can’t guarantee a will is going be read before a funeral, it can be a good place to put some requests on how you would like people to remember you.
 These thoughts aren’t binding, but they can help point your family and friends in the right direction for final arrangements, which is so helpful when they may be grieving.

 It’s also important to ensure that your will is legally binding, which is why creating one from a template is infinitely better than scribbling your wishes down in your journal.
 And a legally-binding will doesn’t need to be pricey.